-For the entire duration of the solar eclipse, Reading was under the region of stratiform cloud that is shown in Figure 5.
-This cloud is the cause of the low values of solar radiation that are shown in Figure 6.
-Data from a Vaisala Cl31 ceilometer in Figure 7 show a cloud base height of around 250m.
-Despite the presence of cloud cover, there is an obvious reduction of 20-30 W m-2 in solar radiation from 0900 to 1000 UTC during the eclipse, although this reduction would have been much larger in clear-sky conditions.
+For the entire duration of the solar eclipse, Reading was under the region of stratiform cloud that is shown in figure 5.
+This cloud is the cause of the low values of solar radiation that are shown in figure 6.
+Data from a Vaisala CL31 ceilometer in figure 7 show a cloud base height of around 250 m.
+Despite the presence of cloud cover, there is an obvious reduction of $20-30 \text{ W m}^{-2}$ in solar radiation from 0900 to 1000 UTC during the eclipse, although this reduction would have been much larger in clear-sky conditions.

 Figure 8 shows time series of surface temperature and pressure at Reading between the hours of 0830 and 1030 UTC.
 Figure 8a shows that the surface pressure decreased by about 0.7 hPa during the eclipse.
 Although the timing of the start of the pressure decrease coincides with the decrease in solar radiation during the eclipse, the pressure drop is probably not eclipse-induced but rather caused by the ridge of high pressure becoming less dominant.
-The atmospheric cooling effect of the eclipse can be seen in Figure 8c, which shows a 0.3°C surface cooling during the course of the eclipse.
+The atmospheric cooling effect of the eclipse can be seen in figure 8c, which shows a 0.3° C surface cooling during the course of the eclipse.
 The cooling started at about 0900 UTC, when the solar radiation began to drop.

-The corresponding detrended data points are shown in Figures 8b and 8d.
+The corresponding detrended data points are shown in figure 8b,d.
 A Savitzky-Golay 10-point smoothing was applied, followed by a Lomb periodogram.
-Visual inspection indicates a 0.05°C drop in temperature between 0930 UTC and 1000 UTC.
-This drop could be indicative of an eclipse-driven gravity wave, because a temperature change of this magnitude cannot be attributed to incoming solar radiation variability, which is minimal as shown in Figures 6 and 7.
-Visual inspection indicates a wave period of approximately 30 minutes.
+Visual inspection indicates a 0.05°C drop in temperature between 0930 and 1000 UTC.
+This drop could be indicative of an eclipse-driven gravity wave, because a temperature change of this magnitude cannot be attributed to incoming solar radiation variability, which is minimal as shown in figures 6 and 7.
+Visual inspection indicates a wave period of approximately 30 min.
 In the pressure data, there are various wave forms in the residual data, and therefore a spectral analysis method is more appropriate.